Stories have long showcased the potential for personal growth and transformation that can be found within our jobs.

 You can learn more about yourself by engaging with other people.

-Interacting with your co-workers allows you to learn more about them, their ideas, and their values.
+Interacting with your co-workers lets you learn more about them, their ideas, and their values.

 Seek out and have conversations with people you might not have spent time with previously.